jisotalo/ads-client/README.md

 - --> **This causes error!**
 - The real data type name that needs to be used is `ARRAY [0..1,0..1] OF ST_Example` (note no whitespace between array dimensions)

 If you have problems, try to read the symbol object using `getSymbol()`.
-The final solution is to read all data types using `getDataTypes()` and manually finding the correct type.
+The final solution is to read all data types using `getDataTypes()` and manually locate the correct type.

-### ClientException: Connection failed: Device system manager state read failed
+### Connection failed - failed to set PLC connection

 - The `targetAmsNetId` didn't contain a system manager service (port `10000`)
 - The target is not a PLC and `rawClient` setting is not set